Rale1gh123/lzha0080_9103_tut07/Creative Coding Major Project/Personal_Time-Based/README.md

 >![Image 8](assets/8.png) **Image 8**

 In the second step, add a time cycle through the frameCount code logic, and then change the background color to change linearly with the cycle (Image 9).
 Time changes automatically without additional operations.
+I tried to use gif to display it, but the file was too large to display, so it would be more convenient to open the html directly for browsing.

 >![Image 9](assets/9.png) **Image 9**